angelsk/angelsk.github.io/README.md

 ## Mixer Streaming Schedule

 I stream "regularly" on Tuesdays and Thursdays at 8pm (UK time); and generally at some time most weekends; check my stream status for the next slot (and game).

+I'm a huge fan of the ID@Xbox program, and regularly stream games from there - along with some staples - and my Mass Effect 2 Insanity Run.

 Please follow and sign up to be notified when I go live :) (And thanks for watching).